 Once you connect, view their contacts and see if they have a writer website.
 Many wannabe writers don’t have a site, so this serves as a screen to help you find more accomplished writers.
 When you see a writer has a website, check it out and read samples from their portfolio, to get a sense of their writing style and expertise level.
 Some writers may not have a site, but may have clips uploaded to their LinkedIn profile for you to read.

 At this point, you should have narrowed it down to a few intriguing candidates.
 Before you reach out to set up interview times, make a few key decisions that will help these chats go smoothly.

 What to Do Before You Contact a Freelance Writer

 If you’d like to work with a professional writer, it helps to understand what questions the writer will have for you.
 That way, you can have your answers ready when you start contacting prospective writers.

-Before you reach out to writers, try to define:
+Before you reach out to writers, try to define the following factors.

-- Your budget.
-What can you pay for the content you want written?
+What can you pay for the content you want?
 A small budget may limit how much experience you’ll get.
 Still, with recent advances in artificial intelligence, it’s possible to generate entire blog posts using free essay writing tools.

 Now that you know why you’re hiring a writer and what you want them to write for you when, you’re ready to reach out and set up a few meetings.

 What should you ask to qualify the right writer?
 Here are my top 10 questions:

 Your deadline may be a decider in whether a writer can do your assignment, so ask that up front.